onearmbandit/wacoal-test/plugins/insert-headers-and-footers/readme.txt

 Syed Balkhi

 == Changelog ==

+= 2.0.11 =
+* New: Automatically disabled snippets due to errors will now be highlighted in the list for easier debugging.
+* New: We added a filter to allow users to easily customize the Codemirror settings for the WPCode editor.
+* Tweak: We extended our plugin-specific snippet loading to allow plugin version checks.

 = 2.0.10 =
 * New: We added a way to load more snippets in the WPCode Library relevant to other plugins you are using.